 The department is not admitting students to the M.A. program in leisure studies.
 Applicants should see the M.A. in Sport and Recreation Management.

 The Master of Arts program in leisure studies requires a minimum of 33 s.h. of graduate credit with thesis or 36 s.h. of graduate credit without thesis.

-The leisure and recreational sport management specialization prepares students for positions in public and private recreation and sport management.
+The leisure studies program (leisure and recreational sport management subprogram) prepares students for positions in public and private recreation and sport management.
 Students typically find employment in community or municipal recreation programs, campus recreation programs, or commercial recreation and sport operations.

 The M.A. with a major in leisure studies requires the following course work.

 |SRM:5065||The Economy of Experience||3|

 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.